pawal/zonemaster-collector/howtomongo.md

       ]
     );

 **Calculate total numbers of "errors" grouped by level for domain**

-TODO

     db.domains.aggregate([
       { $unwind : "$result" },